 It’s important to know if you’re investing your advertising and marketing dollars wisely.

 One of the best investments you can make in restaurants, grocery stores, and convenience stores are point of purchase displays point-of-purchase displays, more commonly referred to as POP displays.
 There are many display options for your product or business including floor displays, posters, buttons, shelf talkers, stickers, tent cards, and much more.
 POP displays can attract customers’ attention with eye-catching graphics, creative fonts, and vivid colors to entice customers to make last-minute purchases at their time of checkout.
 They are usually placed near the point-of-purchase (registers or kiosks) as well as near the products they are promoting.

 Point of Purchase Displays Could Dramatically Boost Your Sales

 These displays allow you to increase the impact and appearance of your product at the most crucial moment – when the customer is making a purchase.

 For example, you set up a large display advertising your product in a prominent area near the registers.
-While people are waiting in line to make their purchases, they’re likely to notice that display.
+While people are waiting in line to start purchasing, they’re likely to notice that display.
 Many business owners who use CrunchTime Restaurant Management Software have seen how POP displays have a positive effect in sales data and are well worth the investment.

 You have a captive audience who are two to three times more likely to buy your product upon seeing it.
 And even if they don’t buy, you’ve established brand recognition.